fano2458/Zhadiger-Kazakh-Language-AI/README.md

 ## Models

 Currently, it contains 7 models:
-- `kazllm`: A language model for Kazakh.
+- `kazllm`: A language model for Kazakh, capable of chatting, answering questions, and text summarization.
 - `ner`: Model for named enteties recognition.
 - `translator`: Model for translation from one Kazakh to English and vice versa.
 - `tts`: Model that generates speech from text written on Kazakh.